Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/did/raw-document.md

     |-- certificate-2.json
   ```

-  We are now ready to wrap the documents.
+  You are now ready to wrap the documents.